magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

     weight: 50%     # send 50% of all traffic to this route
 ```

 The gateway wil be created.
-Now going to port 9070 should send you to either your old Wordpress install or your new Wordpress install.
+Go to port 9070 and see which Wordpress install you are sent to.

 {{< note title="Note!" >}}
-You might notice the URL in your browser switch to either :9060 or :9050 and that subsequent visits to the 9070 endpoint consistently send you back to the same port/Wordpress.
+You might notice that the URL in your browser switched to either :9060 or :9050 and that subsequent visits to the 9070 endpoint consistently send you back to the same port/Wordpress.
 So what's going on with our gateway?
 Visits to 9070 should be split 50% / 50% between our two Wordpress instances!
 Here's where things get sticky, but that's not down to Vamp.

 * On your first visit via 9070, Wordpress picked up that you had been redirected and sent out the HTTP response 301, which means "permanently moved"
 * Your browser cached this 301 redirect and is now automatically sending every subsequent attempt to visit 9070 to the same destination